Amshra267/Thompson-Greedy-Comparison-for-MultiArmed-Bandits/README.md

 **Medium article for this repo - [HERE](https://amshra267.medium.com/tackling-exploration-exploitation-dilemma-in-k-armed-bandits-598c0329cf88)**

-In ths repo I implemented two + one(Working) techniques for tackling mentioned tradeoff.
+In ths repo I implemented two techniques for tackling mentioned tradeoff.
 Methods Include:-
  - Epsilon Greedy (With different epsilons)
- - Thompson Sampling(also known as posterior sampling)
+ - Thompson Sampling(also known as posterior samplin
- - OPtimistic Bayesian Sampling(Working on it)

 The reason for choosing these two only is to show the upper and lower bounds as epsilons are a starting point in dealing with these tradeoffs and Thompson Sampling is considered a recent state of the Art in this field.